-- This policy applies to personal information collected by Gristmill and applies to both this website and our Now Add Honey website.
+- This policy applies to personal information collected by Gristmill and applies to this website.

 - We will be very careful with any data you give us – storing this securely and safely.

 - We will send you emails from us on a need to know basis only.
-For example, if you have asked us to let you know when one of our shows is available on iTunes or if you have subscribed to our Now Add Honey list to receive news and updates about our feature film.
+For example, if you have asked us to let you know when one of our shows is available on iTunes.

 - We will never send you spam.